Calling all Dads. Calling all Dads. Did you know that this month one of the free games on PlayStation plus is Resident Evil?

-Well this HD remastered edition of Resident Evil looks pretty good on the new-gen consoles, thanks to 1080p resolution and some nicely touched up backgrounds and textures.
-Look, it still has dodgy enough control system and some weird camera angles but I have always felt that it added to the tension and panic in the original and I'd actually be disappointed if it had been changed. (there is an option for different controls but I'm old school)
+Well, this HD remastered edition of Resident Evil looks pretty good on the new-gen consoles, thanks to 1080p resolution and some nicely touched up backgrounds and textures.
+Look, it still has dodgy enough control system and some weird camera angles but I have always felt that it added to the tension and panic in the original and I’d actually be disappointed if it had been changed. (there is an option for different controls but I’m old school)

-So the kids are in bed, and I should be too but I've made the conscious decision to swap sleep time for game time (as I'm sure most gamer dads have at some point).
-Anyway the best time to play Resident Evil is late at night with all the lights off.
+So the kids are in bed, and I should be too but I’ve made the conscious decision to swap sleep time for game time (as I’m sure most gamer dads have at some point).
+Anyway, the best time to play Resident Evil is late at night with all the lights off.

-So having not played the original for almost 20 years I could tell that there was some other differences besides graphics but couldn't put my finger on it (my memory from the age of 17-18 isn't the greatest) but then I started noticing things that I had definitely never seen before.
+So having not played the original for almost 20 years I could tell that there were some other differences besides graphics but couldn’t put my finger on it (my memory from the age of 17-18 isn’t the greatest) but then I started noticing things that I had definitely never seen before.

 Kerosene canisters?
 Nope, I don’t remember them.